-• Paddy was a tallish man, aged about fifty five • Paddy, though a tramp, takes pride in his appearance • Paddy's eyes were blue • Orwell travelled with Paddy for two months • Paddy had been unemployed and homeless for two years • Paddy was ashamed at living on the streets as a tramp • Paddy had served two months in the war
+• Paddy was a tallish man, aged about fifty five \bigcirc • Paddy, though a tramp, takes pride in his appearance \bigcirc • Paddy's eyes were blue \bigcirc • Orwell travelled with Paddy for two months \bigcirc • Paddy had been unemployed and homeless for two years \bigcirc • Paddy was ashamed at living on the streets as a tramp \bigcirc • Paddy had served two months in the war \bigcirc

 Q2: Refer to Source A and Source B. Write a summary to explain the different attitudes of each of the writers towards the homeless.
-Aim to write 100 - 150 words.